 A nurse aide has to perform some daily tasks which include measurement of the vital signs, monitoring the condition of the patients frequently, movement of the patients, infection control, assisting the patients in bathing, dressing and feeding, etc.

 A registered nurse assigns tasks to the nursing assistants and LPNs.
 Besides, they perform wound dressing, aid in medical processes, administer medication and injection, etc.

 A nursing assistant can get additional program or education to advance his/her career.
-S/he can become an LPN or RN after getting further program.
+S/he can become an LPN or RN after getting further education.
+They can either opt for CNA to LPN programs, or directly move on to being a Registered Nurse.
 There are many CNA to RN programs through which you can complete the course of RN in shorter duration (approximately 18 months).

 A registered nurse can become nurse practitioner and may also work as a nursing unit manager after gaining additional education.